 Not my Money

 Much of the clutter in our house is toys.
-Most of those were gifts.
-Cash burned by someone else, usually grandparents.
+Most of those were gifts — cash burned by doting grandparents.
 I’d rather they had saved the money too.
-One-quarter of the presents would bring an equal amount of joy to our kids.
+Gifting one-quarter of the presents would bring an equal amount of joy to our kids.

 But grandparents find great joy in